dds-bridge/dds/doc/dll-description.md

 </table>

 CalcDDtablePBN is just like CalcDDtable, except for the input format.
-CalcDDtable solves a single deal “ tableDeal ” and returns the double-dummy values for the initial 52 cards for all the 20 combinations of denomination and declarer in “\*tablep” , which must be declared before calling CalcDDtable.
+CalcDDtable solves a single deal &#8220; tableDeal &#8221; and returns the double-dummy values for the initial 52 cards for all the 20 combinations of denomination and declarer in &#8220;\*tablep&#8221; , which must be declared before calling CalcDDtable.

 <table>
 <thead>